EnzymeAD/Enzyme/enzyme/Fortran/README.md

 call enzyme_function_like(my_sin, enzyme_sin)
 ```

-You can declare other symbolic names in user code.
+You can also declare symbolic names in user code.
 Use the `enzyme_math_`
 prefix followed by a function name that Enzyme supports:

 ```fortran